Development and Scholarship FAQ's: Applying for the Donald B. Hoffman Research Fellowship

 - Been teaching Muhlenberg Courses (and not on another kind of leave) during the academic year before the Fellowship.

-An application for the Fellowship should be submitted electronically to the current chair of the Faculty Development and Scholarship Committee.
-Please assemble all your materials into a single pdf file.
+An application for the Fellowship should be submitted electronically to the current chair of the Faculty Development and Scholarship Committee (FDSC).
+Please assemble all of your materials into a single pdf file with the file name format “your last name_Hoffman”.
 An application must include:

 - An up-to-date curriculum vita.

-- The faculty member awarded The Donald B. Hoffman Research Fellowship receives a two course reduction in their teaching load both semesters of one academic year.
+- The faculty member awarded The Donald B. Hoffman Research Fellowship receives a two-course reduction per semester for both semesters of one academic year (i.e., a 1-1 load).
+Required courses could also be taught in the same semester, at the discretion of the department head.

 - The Fellowship is rotated every other year between Natural Science/Mathematical Science and Humanities.